-Taxes are a fact of life for U.S. citizens, and it is no different in Pennsylvania.
-Pennsylvania residents must pay taxes to the state of Pennsylvania and a separate tax to a local municipality.
+Taxes are a fact of life for U.S. citizens, and it is no different in Philadelphia.
+Philadelphia residents must pay taxes to the state of Philadelphia and a separate tax to a local municipality.
 The biggest difference between federal and state income tax is that you cannot reduce your PA taxable income with itemized deductions or personal exemptions, while you can with the federal return.

 If you have questions about whether you may owe capital gains tax or how much you may have to pay, an experienced attorney can help.